RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 ### The test sets

 All the samples in the test sets are simply called `sample_XXXX` even if they are outliers.
-A certain amount of samples in the test sets are normals and the rest are outliers.
+A certain amount of samples in the test sets are normals and the rest are outliers (also artificially generated).

 The **goal** is to assign a label to each sample in the test indicating if they are *normal (0)* or *outliers (1)*.